aaronsaray/aaronsaray.com/_posts/2014-10-25-jquery-code-to-manage-check-all-uncheck-all-checkboxes.markdown

 ### Instructions

 Create a checkbox that is your checkall control.
 Give it a data attribute of 'checkall-control' and have the value be the group name of the children checkboxes.
-On each child box that should be controlled by the checkall, give it a data attribute of 'checkall-group' witht he name of the group that it belongs to.
+On each child box that should be controlled by the checkall, give it a data attribute of 'checkall-group' with the name of the group that it belongs to.
 Then, the jQuery will handle the rest.

 ### The Code